LShafer/pymaceuticals/README.md

 • Creating a scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate)<br>
 • Creating a bar graph that compares the total % tumor volume change for each drug across the full 45 days.<br>

-Here is an example of one scatter plot:
+Here is an example of one scatter plot:<br>
 <img src = "https://github.com/LShafer/pymaceuticals/blob/master/tumor_response.png">

 # Considerations
 •Your scatter plots must include error bars.
-This will allow the company to account for variability between mice.
+This will allow the company to account for variability between mice.<br>
-•Remember when making your plots to consider aesthetics!
+•Remember when making your plots to consider aesthetics!<br>
-•Your legends should not be overlaid on top of any data.
+•Your legends should not be overlaid on top of any data.<br>
-•Your bar graph should indicate tumor growth as red and tumor reduction as green.
+•Your bar graph should indicate tumor growth as red and tumor reduction as green.<br>
-•It should also include a label with the percentage change for each bar.
+•It should also include a label with the percentage change for each bar.<br>

 # Programs Used:

-• Pandas
+• Pandas<br>
-• Jupyter
+• Jupyter<br>
-• Matplotlib
+• Matplotlib<br>

 # Author
 Lindsey Shafer